linux-test-project/ltp/docparse/README.md

 Open Points
 ===========

-There are stil some loose ends.
+There are still some loose ends.
 Mostly it's not well defined where to put things and how to format them.

 * Some of the hardware requirements are already listed in the tst\_test.
 Should